epfl-theos/koopmans/docs/references.rst

 Selected references
 -------------------

-The central paper describing Koopmans functionals and the ``koopmans`` code is
+In any publication arising from the use of Koopmans functionals and/or the ``koopmans`` code, please cite

 .. bibliography::
-  :style: unsrt
+  :style: chrono
   :filter: False
   :list: bullet

   Linscott2023

-In any publications arising from the use of ``koopmans``, please cite this paper, alongside any relevant papers from the following lists:
+Other relevant references include

 **Papers introducing Koopmans functionals**

 .. bibliography::
-  :style: unsrt
+  :style: chrono
   :filter: False
   :list: bullet